-The European Commission launches a public consultation and a call for an expert migrant group on integration
+The EC launches a public consultation and an expert migrant group on integration

-Today the European Commission is launching an EU-wide public consultation to gather views on new actions that could be taken at EU level to promote the integration and social inclusion of migrants and people with a migrant background.
+The European Commission launched an EU-wide public consultation to gather views on new actions that could be taken at EU level to promote the integration and social inclusion of migrants and people with a migrant background.
 The results of the consultation will contribute to the development of the renewed Action Plan on integration and inclusion.
 The public consultation will be available in all EU official languages until 21 October 2020.

-The Commission is also launching a call for applications to set up an expert group composed of persons with a migrant background to participate in the development and implementation of migration, asylum and integration policies.
+Earlier, the Commission also held a call for applications to set up an expert group composed of persons with a migrant background to participate in the development and implementation of migration, asylum and integration policies.
 Involving migrants, asylum applicants and refugees is essential to make the policies more effective and better tailored to needs on the ground.
-Applications are accepted until 21 September 2020.
+With the application process now over, the expert group is expected to be formed later this autumn.

 Commissioner for Home Affairs Ylva Johansson said: 'The coronavirus crisis showed once again that migrants and refugees contribute in a crucial way to our societies.
 However, across Europe many still face challenges in finding accommodation or accessing employment, education or healthcare.
 We need to step up our work on integration at EU level.
 I invite all stakeholders, especially migrants, asylum seekers and refugees, to reply to the consultation to help us design future actions on integration that can improve quality of life and make our societies more cohesive and inclusive.'